gbv/jskos/jskos.md

 [SKOS concept collections](http://www.w3.org/TR/skos-reference/#collections) but bundles may serve other purposes as well.

 A concept bundle is a JSON object with the following fields.
-Field `member` MUST be given, the other fields are OPTIONAL.
+Field `members` MUST be given, the other fields are OPTIONAL.

 field       type      definition